nzzdev/Storytelling-Styleguide/pages/style/principles-2.md

  src: "assets/visual-principles/visual-principles_illustration@1x.png 1x, assets/visual-principles/visual-principles_illustration@2x.png 2x"
  ```

-#### Do not use illustration
-- as a decorative element to fill up empty space in a chart
-- as the focal point of a visualization

 #### Do use a background color
 - to balance the visual weight of the graphic with another image on the page
 - to create a focal point in a sea of text
 - to bring elements/separate charts in the same visualization together
 - when it is a part of a series concept or lends itself to the topic (i.e. Outer Space)

+#### Do not use a background color
+- for online graphics when decreases the contrast for readability on the screen
+- as an attempt to make a chart more interesting

 Remember to leave enough space between design elements and the edge of a background.
 When type or charts bump up against the border of a background it creates irritation for the eye.